 3. Writing Lives, Teaching Lives

 Read, Write, Engage.
 Multi-day workshops offered each May and single day workshops in September and January to help faculty cultivate a sane, productive writing life.
 Each day includes time to write, as well as hands-on workshops.
 Writing sessions offer opportunities to write in a comfortable, relaxed space.
 In workshops, faculty writers learn powerful practices that can help them to incorporate their role as a writer among their many commitments.
 Workshops are offered for regular rank and visiting faculty and are appropriate for faculty in any discipline.
-Here is what participants from the May 2012 workshop (co-facilitated by Jennifer Ahern-Dodson from Duke and Monique Dufour from Virginia Tech) had to say:
+Click here to see more!

 Writing Communities: Multidisciplinary Writing Groups

 Writing is a significant part of our professional lives as faculty.
 We're working on articles, grant proposals, teaching statements, blogs, or op-eds.
 Too often, however, we don’t have opportunities to talk about the process, our struggles, or to get feedback from readers outside (or even within) our own departments.
 The Thompson Writing Program is sponsoring multidisciplinary communities of writers to enhance writing productivity, collegiality, and the exchange of ideas across disciplines.
 Click here to learn more about the three types of groups.

 Writing Lives, Teaching Lives: Integrating Writing, Teaching, and Research

 Click here for examples of the way faculty link their writing and research to teaching.